hzeller/beagleg/README.md

 ## APIs
 The functionality is encapsulated in independently usable APIs.

-   - `motor-interface.h` : C-API to enqueue motor moves, that are executed in the PRU.
+   - `motor-interface.h` : Low-level motor move C-API to enqueue motor moves, that are executed in the PRU.

-   - `gcode-parser.h` : C-API that parses G-Code and calls callbacks, while taking care of many internals, e.g. it automatically translates everything into metric, absolute coordinates.
+   - `gcode-parser.h` : C-API for parsing G-Code and calls callbacks, while taking care of many internals, e.g. it automatically translates everything into metric, absolute coordinates.

+   - `gcode-machine-control.h` : highlevel C-API to control a machine via
+      G-Code: it reads G-Code and emits the necessary machine commands.
+      Depends on the motor-interface and gcode-parser APIs.
+      Provides the functionality provided by the `send-gcode` binary.

    - `determine-print-stats.h`: C-API to determine some basic stats about a G-Code file; it processes the entire file and determines estimated print time, filament used etc. Implementation is mostly an example using gcode-parser.h.
       Used in the `gcode-print-stats` binary.
-   - `gcode-machine-control.h` : highlevel C-API to control a machine via
-      G-Code: it reads G-Code and emits the necessary machine commands.
-      Used in the `send-gcode` binary.

 ## Build
 The Makefile is assuming that you build this either on the Beaglebone Black